| | | | |

 • Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours, and helps the ingredients to better bind together.
 If your gluten-free flour blend does not already include it, make sure you add it in.

-• Psyllium Husk Powder: Psyllium husk powder is basically whole psyllium husks that have been ground into a super fine powder, and is a great binding agent that is essential in helping the bread have a beautiful dome once risen.
+• Psyllium Husk Powder: Psyllium husk powder is basically whole psyllium husks that have been ground into a super fine powder, and is both a great binding agent that is essential in helping the bread have a beautiful dome once risen, plus provides added fiber.
+If you only have access to whole psyllium husks, you can grind the whole husks into a powder.
 For best results, I do NOT recommend leaving it out or swapping it out for anything else.

 • Instant Yeast: I like using instant yeast because there’s not activation time required and you can mix it with all the other ingredients at the same time.
 However, if you don’t have instant yeast, you may use active dry yeast instead (just make sure you activate it with sugar and warm water before adding it to the other ingredients).

-• Sugar: I used granulated white sugar, but you may also use brown sugar or coconut sugar if you prefer (just note that brown sugar or coconut sugar may cause the inside of the bread to be slighter darker in color).
+• Sugar: I used granulated white sugar, but you may also use light brown sugardark brown sugar or coconut sugar if you prefer (just note that brown sugar or coconut sugar may cause the inside of the bread to be slighter darker in color).
 In this case, the sugar is food for the yeast, and is necessary for the yeast to feed on (and be activated) in order to produce the gases in the dough-rising process.
-Do not leave out the sugar (it will be eaten up by the yeast and will not make the bread sweet.
+Do not leave out the sugar (it will be consumed by the yeast and will not make the bread sweet).

 Hand reaching for a slice of dairy-free potato bread.